denten-papers/xp-routledge/proposal.md

 ways of interacting with textual material.

-Knowledge design, as I then argue, is fundamental not only to the *study* of literature, but also to the material structure of the literary encounter, which affects all higher modes of reading, writing, and interpretation.
-For example, the building of libraries and archives shapes the formation of shared cultural memory.
-All forms of contemporary textuality (including print) pass through some form of digital being, and are transformed in the journey.
-I build on Jerome McGann's concept of text deformation to argue that an understanding of the ways in which texts are transformed physically must remain a critical part of literary scholarship.
+Knowledge design, as I then argue, is fundamental not only to the *study* of literature, but also to the material structure of the literary encounter, affecting all higher modes of reading, writing, and interpretation.
+For example, the simple act of bringing documents together into an archive can have significant long-term effects on the reception of an author's legacy.
+All forms of contemporary textuality (including print) pass through some form of digital being, and are thereby transformed in the process.
+I build on Jerome McGann's concept of "text deformation" to argue for the importance of the technological specifics of that metamorphosis.
+To know what and how the text means, one now also must understand how it is shaped by its medium.
+And despite their apparent similarity, books and e-books place fundamentally differing constraints on the process of reading.
+For this reason, the design of literary artifacts cannot be left to technologists alone.
+Because the form of the book is in flux, fields like book history can now extend their expertise into actively shaping the future of the literary artifact.

 ### Chapter 5: Critical Making

-Finally, I identify the third type of activity common to the field as "critical making."
-Embodied in the work of collectives like the Critical Making Lab at the University of Toronto and of scholars like Johanna Drucker, Matt Anne Burdick, and Garnet Hertz (among many others), critical making supplements writing and thought, the traditional realms of a literary scholar, with rigorous practice.
+Finally, I identify the third region of DH activity as "critical making."
+Embodied in the work of collectives like the Critical Making Lab at the University of Toronto and of scholars like Johanna Drucker, Matt Anne Burdick, and Garnet Hertz (among many others), critical making supplements thought, the traditional realm of a literary scholar, with rigorous practice.

 But what does it mean to "build" or to "make" in a literature department?
-Like critical theory, critical making is aimed at social transformation.
-Literary critical making involves regaining the material contexts of knowledge production.
-The chapter centers around a case study based on *sx:archipelagos*, a project to transform a prominent post-colonial journal into an open access publishing platform, powered by free software.
-In c
+Like critical theory, critical making is aimed at social transformation. *Literary* critical making involves regaining the material contexts of knowledge production.
+The chapter centers on a case study based on *sx:archipelagos*, a project to revamp a prominent post-colonial journal into an open access publishing platform, powered by free software.
+The case study opens the way to a discussion of literary technologies like Pandoc and Markdown, along with political developments in the fields of open access and free software.
+These tools and practices have wider institutional significance in making scholarly research more accessible to the world.

 ## Part III: Futures

-### Chapter 6: Criticism
+### Chapter 6: Criticisms

+In Chapter 6, I advance three lines of critique against the digital humanities.
+The first sees the computational legacy of the field as an implicit continuation of a positivist and reductive mode of literary analysis.
+The field's explicit concern with instrumental reason consequently makes it susceptible to the expansionary logic of the marketplace.
+The emphasis on high-performance computing and big data analysis furthremore advances a distinctly Western (and English-speaking) vision of the digital realm.
+The "dark side" of the digital humanities develops tools and methodologies in parallel with those used for censorship and surveilance.
+Finally, the field has long lacked subtelty when dealing with issues of gender, race, class, and ethnicity.

 ### Chapter 7: Ways Forward

-The chapter and the book will end with a productive discussion about what can be done to mitigate some of these concerns.
-In conclusion, I will argue that in order to be effective, the field needs to better connect emerging practices of critical making and computational methodology to a robust sense of literary thought and history.
-Critical practice, as I will explain, involves reclaiming the material bases of knowledge production.
+In the last chapter of the book, I will maintain that the digital humanities cannot mature as a field without taking into account the grave concerns outlined in Chapter 6.
+I proceed to describe the emerging outlines of the "second wave" in the digital humanities: more global, more nuanced, and more critically aware than the first.
+In conclusion, I argue that in order to thrive, the field needs to better connect emerging digital practices to a robust sense of literary thought and history.
 More than a set of methodologies, the digital humanities ultimately enlarge the sphere of literary-critical activity.
 But the expansion of the field comes also with new responsibilities: the need for more training, resources, and digital literacy.